INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 Encrypt data through several **various** algorithms.
 This **diversity** reduces the risk of a backdoor in an encryption software to gain access to the plaintext, as we go through a succession of encryption software with various implementations of various ciphers.

-As mentioned previously, Tripe DES is available as an alternative to the current AES standard, where 3 DES encryption procedures are made using between 1 and 3 keys.
+As mentioned previously, Tripe DES is available as an alternative to the current AES standard, where 3DES procedures are made using between 1 and 3 keys.
 	*Double DES exists but is vulnerable to "meet-in-the-middle" attacks through predictive computation.*

 Two-key triple encryption works as follows :